 The modern approach to CRFs is building custom electronic versions to be filled out on a web-based platform within an electronic data capture (EDC) system.
 The data collected is stored directly in a central database.

 Sometimes teams ditch the paperwork and use general purpose applications such as Excel, Google Forms, Access, and SPSS to collect data.
-A warning though: these tools were not developed for clinical data capture and are not suitable for tracking data changes and errors.
+A warning though: these were not developed as data capture & collection tools specifically for healthcare and are not suitable for tracking data changes and errors.
 They may also result in data leakages, such as incorrect transfer of sensitive health information, which can result in fines.
 For these reasons, such applications are not compliant with relevant legislation.

 Instead, embrace modern tools.
 Not only will it allow research professionals to work faster, it demonstrates regulatory compliance and sets the rest of the project up for success.
 Carry over forms from the first prototype all the way to human trials.